 Disable all the Java entries that you see.

 Disable Java in Chrome

-To disable Java plugin in Google Chrome browser, type chrome://plugins and hit Enter.
+To disable the Java plugin in the Google Chrome browser, type chrome://plugins and hit Enter.

 Look for Java plug-in and click Disable.

 Disable Java in Opera

 To disable Java plugin in the Opera browser, type opera:plugins in the address bar and hit Enter.